Global-in-time estimates for the 2D one-phase Muskat problem with contact points: Elliptic estimates in

 \subsection{Neumann problem in a polygon}

 First, we look at a simple model of this problem to understand how the opening angle at the corners affects the formation and behavior of singularities in the solution.
-Let $\mathcal{P}$ be a plane bounded domain with a polygonal boundary with angles $\omega_j$ at each vertex.
-We denote by $\Gamma_j$ for $j=1,\dots, N$ the sides of the polygon and by $n_j$ the outward unit normal vector to $\Gamma_j$.
-We consider the case of an exact polygon, that is, $n_j$ is not parallel to $n_{j+1}$ for all $j$.
-This excludes the case of mixed problems on a flat boundary.
+Let $\mathcal{P}$ be a plane bounded domain having a polygonal boundary with angles $\omega_j$ for $j=1,\dots, M$ ($M\geq 3$).
+We denote by $\Gamma_j$ each side of the polygon and by $n_j$ the unit outward normal vector to $\Gamma_j$.
+We address the case of an exact polygon, that is, $n_j$ is not parallel to $n_{j+1}$ for all $j$, excluding the case of mixed problems on a flat boundary.
 We consider the Neumann problem

-In the next proposition, we state a second-order regularity assertion: \begin{proposition} Let $f \in L^2(\mathcal{P})$ and $g_j\in H^{1/2}(\Gamma_j)$ for $j=1,\dots,N$ satisfy the compatibility condition
+In the next proposition, we state a second-order regularity assertion: \begin{proposition} Let $f \in L^2(\mathcal{P})$ and $g_j\in H^{1/2}(\Gamma_j)$ for $j=1,\dots,M$ satisfy the compatibility condition

 Assume that $\omega_j \in (0, \pi)$ for all $j$.
 Then, \eqref{Neu-pb} admits a solution $\Psi\in H^2(\mathcal{P})$, unique up to an additive constant, and there exists a constant $C>0$ such that

 \end{proposition} \begin{proof} The existence and uniqueness up to an additive constant of a variational solution $\Psi\in H^1(\mathcal{P})$ to \eqref{Neu-pb} are standard and hold regardless of the sizes of $\omega_j$.
 The $H^2$-regularity directly follows from Theorem 4.4.3.7 and Corollary 4.4.3.8 in \cite{Grisvard1985} for the solvability of \eqref{Neu-pb} in $H^2(\mathcal{P}) $ with homogeneous and non-homogeneous boundary conditions, respectively.
 Indeed, it is shown there that the variational solution admits the decomposition Above, $\Psi_{\rm reg}\in H^2(\mathcal{P})$ is the regular part and $S(\lambda_{j,m})\in H^1(\mathcal{P})\setminus H^2(\mathcal{P})$ are singular functions that depend on the eigenvalues $\lambda_{j,m}$ of an operator associated with the Laplace operator, also called \emph{pencil operator} \cite{KozMazRos97}, that captures its behavior at the corners.
 These eigenvalues depend on the boundary conditions considered for the Laplace equation and, in the Neumann case, they read